College of Business Administration

 A student may earn a maximum of six hours in approved, supervised educational work experience in internships.
 Internship applications are available from the sponsoring academic department.
 In order to receive academic credit, a student must meet the eligibility conditions, obtain prior approval from the Department Chair of his/her major, and meet the guidelines established by the College of Business Administration for monitoring the quality of the learning experience.

-Sam Houston State University offers the unique opportunity for students to earn college credit in other countries including China, Dubai, Germany, and Japan.
+Sam Houston State University offers the unique opportunity for students to earn college credit in other countries including China, Dubai, Germany, Japan, and Scotland.
 These classes are taught by COBA and other SHSU faculty members, and students have many opportunities to interact with the local community.
 Field trips to major businesses, museums, and archaeological sites are often included.
 A limited number of scholarships are available to partially cover the cost.
 Interested students may contact the Dean's Office or the Office of International Programs for additional information.

 Scholarships